dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 such as `knora-api:hasStandoffLinkTo` and `http://schema.org/name`
 (which represents `rdfs:label`).

-In the simple schema, Knora value properties can be datatype properties.
+In the simple schema, DSP-API value properties can be datatype properties.
-The `knora-base:objectType` of a Knora value property such as `images:description` is a literal datatype, in this case `xsd:string`.
+The `knora-base:objectType` of a DSP-API value property such as `images:description` is a literal datatype, in this case `xsd:string`.
 Moreover, `images:description` is a subproperty of the standard property `dcterms:description`, whose object can be a